ErfanFathii/SS2D_All_Requirements_Installer/README.md

 ## :star: Just Use!

- If you are using ubuntu20.04 :
+ If you are using ubuntu20.04 run the following command and ignore Qt installation method. :

 ```
 sudo apt install qt5-default